-Our sensors are easy to attach at the desired location due to their low weight reliably.
+Our sensors are easy to attach to the desired location due to their low weight reliably.
 It comes pre-mounted with a thin self-adhesive Very High Bond (VHB) tape (3M F9460PC) that will work excellently for most common applications.
 You only need to remove the peel-off tape to expose the glue before attaching the sensor to the surface.

 This article provides guidelines for attaching the sensors under special conditions where the pre-mounted tape does not achieve the desired result.

 For best results, always start with a clean and dry surface.
-If required, clean the surface as by 3M in this application note.
+If required, clean the surface as instructed by 3M in this application note.

 A removable attachment may be desired for trialing the placement of sensors.
 Apply a small piece of clay glue inside the center area at the backside of the sensor or on top of the peel-off of the tape.
 This allows for using the pre-mounted double-sided tape at a later stage when the sensor location is confirmed.
 We recommend the clay glue products below.

 Alternatively, attach a double-sided repositionable tape to the existing peel-off tape on the sensor to save the original pre-mounted permanent tape for later use.

 Mounting may require extra attention in some special cases.

 - Range Extenders

 1. Rough surfaces

 Inherently, thin tapes work best on smooth surfaces since there is little material to absorb unevenness, and we recommend using a thicker flexible foam tape.